Having bumped into memory, time learns its impotence.

 Gorky’s ruminations didn’t engulf me as strongly as the last piece performed by Hotel Elefant: This Should Feel Like Home (2013) indeed felt like contemporary Armenia the way I imagine it, with all the imprints of the past.
 Folk melodies, marching band, distant voices, Orthodox church singing returning time and again – these recorded sounds naturally blended with their own reflections on the piano, flutes, clarinets, and strings.

 The title piece of the concert, a four-movement multimedia work performed and commissioned by Kronos Quartet, seemed somewhat less integrated.
 The first movement appropriately introduced some highlights of Armenian cultural heritage: projected images of beautiful rugs and ceramics, traditional costumes and architecture, an old recording of Komitas music and his portrait on the screen.
 In the following movements pomegranates decomposed into blood as my ears submerged into survivors’ testimonies, my heart pierced with every word.
 I felt that these words were too numerous and too literal, leaving the music no role other than an accompaniment to a documentary film.
 After so many atrocities copied from real life and pasted into the piece, some of the conclusions in the last movement seemed redundant.
 Shocked by the work’s content, I felt imprisoned by the abundance of words.
-One of my inner voices resisted the idea that the facts, the images, the narrative and the conclusions were all thrown into my face so literally, leaving no room for interpretation.
+One of my inner voices resisted the idea that the facts, the images, the narrative and the conclusions were all thrown into my face so literally, leaving no room for reflection.

 Photo by Dominica Eriksen